covid19-hg/covid19hg/src/pages/blog/2020-09-24-freeze-3-results.md

 ![ Current results from data freeze 3 (July 2020)](scicomm_blog_post_20200924.png)
 <figcaption class="manual-md-inline-caption">
-<strong>Figure 1: Current results from data freeze 3 (July 2020).</strong> The results shown above compares genetic data between 3,199 cases (patients who were hospitalized from COVID-19) and 897,488 controls (patients who were COVID-19 negative).
+<strong>Figure 1: Current results from data freeze 3 (July 2020).</strong> The results shown above compares genetic data between 3,199 cases (patients who were hospitalized from COVID-19) and 897,488 controls (samples from the population presumed to be COVID-19 negative).
 </figcaption>

 ## The COVID-19 HGI discovers genetic variation associated with COVID-19 severity